+

 Revenue: $155,900,000

-Plot Keyword: philadelphia, pennsylvania, transporter, love of one's life, fight, tombstone, publicity, boxer, comeback, defeat, training, restaurant owner, world champion, challenger, virtual fight, victory, cancer, over-the-hill fighter, boxing, inspirational, powerful
+Plot Keyword: philadelphia, pennsylvania, transporter, love of one's life, fight, tombstone, publicity, boxer, comeback, defeat, training, restaurant owner, world champion, challenger, virtual fight, victory, cancer, over-the-hill fighter, inspiring, boxing, inspirational, powerful

 Sylvester Stallone